Avoiding Competitive Intelligence Errors: 5 Competitive Intelligence Mistakes You Don’t Need to Make if you want to beat your competitor

 Competitive Intelligence saves time and money by not creating something that’s already failed.
 Making sure you are on the lookout for competitive failure will save you much trouble.
 Almost like your competitors becoming your R&D department.
 A testing ground for new products, services, features, messages and uses of technology.
 And that’s a mistake that they make.
 Their damaged reputation, poor sales techniques and poor customer service.
 And then you come along with an improved version of their idea.
 Or you leave well alone.

-We introduced the 5 Competitive Intelligence mistakes you don’t need to make.
+We introduced the 5 Competitive Intelligence mistakes you don’t need to make if you want to beat your competitor.
 Put simply, don’t put limits on yourself by not looking at your external environment.
 There are easier ways to beat your competitors than being blindfolded with your chin up.
 Invest in Competitive Intelligence to isolate actionable insights.
 So you and your competitors’ customers (your future customers) will benefit.